Next Steps Spring

 International Coursework

-Transfer students: Transfer students who have completed coursework at institutions outside the U.S. should contact the International Education Research Foundation for a “Detail Report with Course Level Identification.”
+Transfer students who have completed coursework at institutions outside the U.S. should contact the International Education Research Foundation for a “Detail Report with Course Level Identification.”
 IERF will evaluate your documents and transmit a report directly to USC.
 USC will then complete a transfer credit evaluation.

 Transfer Credit Reports (TCR)

-After we receive your enrollment commitment deposit and complete, official transcripts of all your college or university work, as well as AP, IB and/or A-Level exam scores, USC will provide a transfer credit report (TCR) summarizing the degree credit awarded for your transfer courses.
+After we receive your enrollment commitment deposit and complete, official transcripts of all your college or university work, as well as AP, IB and/or A-level exam scores, USC will provide a transfer credit report (TCR) summarizing the degree credit awarded for your transfer courses.
 This report will be essential for helping you and your academic advisor plan your coursework at USC.

 Complete Health Requirements